Varneon/VUdon/README.md

 > ## This is an experimental new repository for distributing a large ecosystem of all of my UdonSharp prefabs via VRChat Creator Companion and Unity Package Manager in a modular format.

 > ### No, this is *NOT* a "Bloated Prefab Mega Pack", this is fully dependency-driven modular ecosystem.
-Simply download this repository's .zip, link all modules to VCC's user packages and try it out!
+Repository listing for adding these packages to your VRChat Creator Companion will be released soon.

 ---